mjucker/pv_atmos/README.md

 ### atmos_basic
 ###
-Provides functionality to read data on a latitude - longitude and, if desired, pressure or height coordinates grid, including time evolution (if present) from a netCDF file.
+Provides functionality to read data on a 2D or 3D linear or logarithmic coordinates grid, including time evolution (if present) from a netCDF file.
 The netCDF should loosely correspond to the [Climate and Forecast (FC) conventions](https://en.wikipedia.org/wiki/